Caregiver

 A NEW CAREGIVERS SUPPORT GROUP

-2nd and 4th MONDAY EACH MONTH AT 1:00PM
+2nd MONDAY OF EACH MONTH AT 1:00PM

 As caregivers, we are often physically, mentally, and emotionally overwhelmed.
 It can be a long, isolating, and very lonely journey.
-We will provide an open and safe place to share your struggles and find resources to help ease your burden.
+We will provide an open, safe place to share your struggles and find resources to ease your burden.
 You don’t have to feel alone in this journey.
 Open to all who are currently caring for a loved one with dementia, Alzheimer’s, or caring for someone with a long-term illness.

 You can read our monthly newsletter and see our calendar for meeting dates.
 This group provides quality information, support, and resources for family caregivers of adults with chronic physical or cognitive conditions such as Alzheimer’s, stroke, Parkinson’s, and other illnesses.